alex0rpi/Chat-WebApp/README.md

 - Make sure you fill correctly the variables in the config.env file, otherwise the server won't run.
 Put a correct mysql username (MYSQL_USER) and password \* (MYSQL_PWD), and a correct database name (MYSQL_NAME).
 You can change the PORT if you want.
 - npm start to run the backend.
 - Open http://localhost:3000/ in your browser.
-- Have fun🎊🎉
+- Have fun🎊🎉 cat lovers🐈.

 ## Improvement opportunities 📈

 Although I believe I've achieved the desired functional result and fulfilled most of the bootcamp requirements, there is significant room for improvement for this app.
 To mention a few potential improvements:

 - The app should be dockerized.
 I'm still learning how to use docker and docker-compose.
+- JSON web token implementation is a bit trivial and superficial.
+Users are assigned a token at login/register and then it is stored in the local storage, which is not the most secure practice.
+I'm still learning how to implement a more robust authentication system.
 - I wasn't able to configure the sequelize models in typescript.
 That's why these are the only pure javascript files in the project.
 Ideally, these files at well could've been implemented in typescript.
 - Implement a more robust error handling and validation system.
 Mine here is still quite basic.
 - Study the implementation of hexagonal architecture.
 At least in the backend.
 - Client side is rather simplistic, so it could be improved as well.
 Adding framer motion animations would be a nice touch.
 - It could be a nice feature to add deleteRooms with users inside and redirect them all somewhere else.
+Also, the fact that any user can delete any room is not the best practice.
+Ideally, only the creator of the room should be able to delete it (for example).
 - Users don't have a profile picture nor can send files or pictures.
 Multer could be used to implement this feature.
 - Also, once registered, users are permanently stored on the db.
 It would be nice to implement a feature so users can delete their accounts.</br>
   These are just a few enhancements that I can think of right now.
 I'm sure there are many more.
 Feel free to contribute to this project if you want to.